engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 Compared to executing SQL statements directly, prepared statements have three main advantages:

 - Prepared statements reduce parsing time as the preparation on the query is done only once (although the statement is executed multiple times)

 - Bound parameters minimize bandwidth to the server as you need send only the parameters each time, and not the whole query

 - Prepared statements are very useful *against SQL injections*, because parameter values, which are transmitted later using a different protocol, need not be *correctly escaped*.
 If the original statement template is not derived from external input, SQL injection cannot occur.

-*Prepared Statements in PDO*

 The following example uses prepared statements and bound parameters in PDO: